 With numerous options and endless trips, the buffet screams poorer food and health choices.
 So before loading up your plate at the beginning, see what types of foods are offered throughout the entire buffet.

 Make a mental game plan and go for nourishing foods the first go-round, which may be the salad bar.
 However, be cautious of high-calorie options such as dressings and croutons.

 A balanced plate at the buffet may resemble the following:

 • Leafy greens and non-starchy veggies filling at least half the plate.

 • A light drizzle of olive oil or a few pecans to top onto the salad greens.

-• Three to four ounces of grilled chicken, sirloin, or fish.
+• Three to four ounces of lean protein such as grilled chicken, sirloin, or fish.

 • A baked potato, whole wheat pasta, or dinner roll that takes up about a quarter of the plate.